rd45/oci-automation/README.md

 I'm still seeing the oci-ansible-modules stuff as being very useful for any post-deployment configuration change at the OCI service level - an example might be scaling a service up or down in CPU count.
 Terraform for deployment, Ansible for config.

 ### Coming soonish, as a worked example of a multi-step playbook...
+1. ansible pulls a bunch of .tf files out of git
-1. terraform makes an ATP autonomous database & a compute instance (incl. networking etc)
+2. terraform makes an ATP autonomous database & a compute instance (incl. networking etc), based on those .tf files
-2. ansible downloads & installs JDK & swingbench onto the compute node, configures sqlnet, runs the setup scripts for the OE benchmark into the database
+3. ansible downloads & installs JDK & swingbench onto the compute node, configures sqlnet, runs the setup scripts for the OE benchmark into the database
-3. ansible runs a test and captures the output
+4. ansible runs a test and captures the output

 boom - automated build & execution of a database performance test environment